Quantitative quantum soundness for all multipartite compiled nonlocal games: Generalized NPA hierarchy for multipartite quantum sequential scenarios

 for all $x, x'$, $P, Q \in \Span(W^n_{AB})$, and $S \in \Span(W^n_{B})$ such that $\deg P + \deg Q + \deg S \leq 2n$.
 A moment matrix $\Gamma^{(n)}$ is said to be a feasible solution of \cref{eq:Bipartite_SequentialNPASDP} if it satisfies all the constraints but does not necessarily maximize the score, and is said to be an optimal feasible solution of \cref{eq:Bipartite_SequentialNPASDP} if it satisfies all constraints and maximizes the score.

-The physical submatrices of $\Gamma^{(n)}$ include the block indexed by $T_\ax(\cW^n_{B}) \times T_\ax(\cW^n_{B})$ corresponding to Bob's measurement subject to output-input $(a,x)$ by Alice's measurement.
-Thus, the hierarchy \cref{eq:Bipartite_SequentialNPASDP} is stricter than the bipartite sequential NPA hierarchy (\cref{eq:Prelim_BipartiteSequentialNPASDP}) by identifying this submatrix with its Riesz functional $\sigma_{a|x}$.
+The physical submatrices of $\Gamma^{(n)}$ include the block indexed by $T_\ax(\cW^n_{B}) \times T_\ax(\cW^n_{B})$ corresponding to Bob's measurement, subject to the output-input $(a,x)$ by Alice's measurement.
+Thus, the hierarchy \cref{eq:Bipartite_SequentialNPASDP} is stricter than the bipartite sequential NPA hierarchy (\cref{eq:Prelim_BipartiteSequentialNPASDP}) of~\cite{klep2025quantitative} and the nice SOS hierarchy~\cite[Eqs.~4.2 and~4.4]{cui2025convergent} by identifying this submatrix with its Riesz functional $\sigma_{a|x}$.
+While not necessary in the bipartite scenarios, the inclusion of the ``nonphysical'' off-diagonal terms is critical in the convergent proofs beyond three parties in the following subsections.

 We present the following convergence theorem on the hierarchy \cref{eq:Bipartite_SequentialNPASDP}. \begin{theorem} Let $p(ab|xy)$ be a correlation for the nonlocal game $\cG$.
 The following statements are equivalent: \begin{enumerate}[label=(\roman*)] \item The correlation $p(ab|xy)$ arises from a bipartite sequential operationally-non-signaling strategy. \item The correlation $p(ab|xy)$ arises from a bipartite commuting operator strategy. \item There exists a family of $\{\Gamma^{(n)}\}_n$ of feasible solutions to \cref{eq:Bipartite_SequentialNPASDP} such that $p(ab|xy) = \Gamma^{(n)}_{\id,f_{ab|xy}}$ for all $n$. \end{enumerate} Consequently, $\gamevalueBiSeqNPA{\cG}{n} \searrow \gamevalueqcopt{\cG}$ monotonically as $n \to \infty$. \end{theorem} \begin{proof} It is clear that both \textit{(i)} and \textit{(ii)} imply \textit{(iii)}.
 The equivalence between $\textit{(i)}$ and \textit{(ii)} is well-established in, e.g.,~\cite{kulpe2024bound}.